-

 This professional degree program prepares students for teaching mathematics at the elementary and/or middle school level.
 The program is coordinated with the education department's teacher certification programs.
 For the elementary option, full certification requires the five-year program.
 Students may complete the degree requirements for middle school option with full teacher certification in either four or five years.

-Students electing the four-year option leading to middle school certification must plan for one semester of student teaching (EDUC 694 Courses in Supervised Teaching) in their senior year; this requires careful planning with your program adviser to accommodate the scheduling of required MATH courses.
-Requirements for admission to student teaching include receiving credit for EDUC 500 and a minimum cumulative 2.8 GPA.
+Students electing the four-year option leading to middle school certification must plan for one semester of student teaching in their senior year; this requires careful planning with your program adviser to accommodate the scheduling of required MATH courses.

 The five-year program for either option includes a year-long teaching internship in the fifth year.
 The internship requires admission into a UNH Department of Education graduate program that leads to certification.
 See Education, College of Liberal Arts.